MustafaS1996/Java/README.md

 # Java

 **Encapsulation with Design Patterns**
-  -Classes of objects using the MoveableShape interface with methods of move draw and getBounds
+  - Classes of objects using the MoveableShape interface with methods of move draw and getBounds
-    -BoundedShape object creates a border around each MoveabelShape
+    - BoundedShape object creates a border around each MoveabelShape
-    -CompoundShape compounds each MoveableShape
+    - CompoundShape compounds each MoveableShape